6 Key Public Relations Trends in 2024

 Recent data from Gartner shows that organizations increased their allocations for PR outreach, with social media seeing an 11.7% increase in resources in 2020.

 B2C companies also indicated that they expected an increase in spending in 2021 on PR initiatives related to social priorities, and increased FTE resources by 46%.

 According to a report by Digiday, consumer brands such as Haus, Parachute, and Recess are prioritizing PR over paid media, having discovered returns of over 100x in earned media, far outstripping the expected ROAS (return on advertising spend) for similar budgets in paid advertising.

 Muck Rack’s 2021 State of PR survey found that 45% of PR professionals predicted an increase in PR budgets in 2021.

 And 83% anticipated that the importance of PR would increase in the coming years, corresponding to the higher expectations of transparency and ethics in corporate communications and initiatives.

 2. Brand Communities Boost Customer Engagement

 Online communities are quickly becoming one of the best ways for brands and businesses to drive customer engagement and loyalty.

-In fact, more than half of the customers that follow a brand through social media are more loyal to that brand.
+In fact, more than half of the customers who follow a brand through social media are more loyal to that brand.

 And it’s no secret why.